Paola-Ballon/Social-Sustainability-Global-Database-v2.0/README.md

 ## Data Sources

 Data for the SSGD v2.0 is sourced from various databases.
 Users will need to manually download specific data files from certain sources and copy them to the "raw_data" folder.
-The necessary databases and files are listed in Table A1 of the replication guidelines document.
+The necessary databases and files are listed in Table C1 in the Appendix section of the technical notes.

 **Note**: Three databases - CIVICUS, EIU, and EQOSOGI - are included by default in the SSGD v2.0 repository as they are sourced from reports rather than directly downloadable data sets.
-See Table A2 in the guidelines for more information.
+See Table C2 in the technical notes for more information.

 ## Getting Started